Villagization (Ethiopia): Reactions and criticisms

 Contemporary critics of villagization noted that the policy often worsened the problems it sought to address.
 A commissioned report by the Swedish International Development Agency, the first to study villagization, criticized the timing of the policy.
 Observers of the food crisis in Ethiopia feared that the policy would only further disrupt agricultural production, and criticized the Derg for ignoring actual local concerns.
 If the regime granted greater autonomy to the peasant associations, villagization could possibly have been carried out more peacefully and with more support from the communities affected.

 International agencies and donors generally condemned the policy.
-Many foreign donors suspended aid flows to Ethiopia, as they were unwilling to support a collectivization drive resemblant of dekulakization and the creation of Soviet state farms.
+Many foreign donors suspended aid flows to Ethiopia, as they were unwilling to support a collectivization drive resembling dekulakization and the creation of Soviet state farms.
 Others donors reluctant to send aid felt that such development programs could no longer be considered "humanitarian activities."
 In 1988, after considerable pressure from the World Bank, the regime relaxed market regulations within the new village cooperatives.

 Those sympathetic to the revolution approved the principle of villagization yet lamented its tumultuous execution.
 Peasants themselves resented the loss of their property and the militarized feel of the new villages, which lacked any places of worship or traditional cultural institutions.
 One German observer noted that "these new villages gave the impression of having come straight out of the laboratory."
 Some scholars have noted the similarities between villagization in Ethiopia and villagization in Tanzania under Nyerere.
 Despite the Derg's awareness of the particular failures of the Tanzanian precedent, lessons on excessive centralization and coercion were not drawn.